SizhiChen/Virtual-Pet-Care/README.md

     - It is not compatible with mobile or web environments
 - Pet image flickering may occur briefly during fast interactions or repeated actions
 - Button visuals and UI scaling are not optimized for high-DPI or 4K screens
-- If the `images/` directory is missing or renamed, the program may crash or show a blank pet

 ---